robotics-upo/social_force_window_planner/README.md

 - <img src="https://render.githubusercontent.com/render/math?math=W_{r}+"> The summatory of the modulus of the robot social force and the robot obstacle force along the trajectory.
 According to the SFM.
 - <img src="https://render.githubusercontent.com/render/math?math=W_{p}+"> The summatory of the modulus of the social forces provoked by the robot for each close pedestrian along the trajectory.
 According to the SFM.

-This local planner has been programmed as a BaseLocalPlanner plugin under ROS distro Noetic.
-So it can be used in the ROS *move_base* architecture.
+This local planner has been programmed as a Controller plugin under ROS2 distro foxy.
+So it can be used in the ROS2 *nav2* architecture.
 The possible collisions are checked based on the ROS local costmap and the projected people positions.

 ## Parameters

+An example yaml file with the set of parameters is provided in config/local_planner.yaml

 * **Robot Configuration Parameters**
 	- *max_trans_acc*.
 Maximum acceleration in translation (m/s^2).